FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 8. Wait for the installation to complete.

-9. Open the dashboard and navigate to the File Manager.
+9. Open the Dashboard and navigate to the File Manager.

 10. Delete all content of the File Manager and upload the server.jar file created in the temporary folder.